Srijanbista/promage/README.md

 - `/app/api`: Contains the backend code.
 - `/docker-compose.yml`: Docker Compose configuration file to set up the container.

-### Docker Configuration

-The `docker-compose.yml` file is configured to build and run the client and server containers.
-Ensure you have the appropriate Dockerfiles in the `/client` and `/server` directories.

 ### Environment Variables